Skip to main content

 Managing the physical symptoms of diabetes can be all-consuming, and can affect every aspect of a person's life, including their emotional and mental health.
 This could range from day-to-day frustration and low mood to depression and anxiety, to living in fear of their blood sugar dropping too low and experiencing a hypo.

-Dr Farah Gilani, a Medicspot GP describes this as 'diabetes distress'.
-“This is a condition where people with diabetes experience emotional distress, with negative thoughts and feelings.
-It is not the same as depression or anxiety but can lead to these if unrecognised."
+Dr Farah Gilani, Medicspot, explains: “This is a condition where people with diabetes experience emotional distress, with negative thoughts and feelings.
+It is not the same as depression or anxiety, but can lead to these if unrecognised."

-People with diabetes are twice as likely as the general population to develop depression or anxiety: they may be concerned about whether they are managing their condition appropriately, what other people think and the possible serious complications of the disease.
+People with diabetes are twice as likely as the general population to develop depression or anxiety.
+They may be concerned about whether they are managing it appropriately, what other people think, and the possible serious complications of the condition.
 They may also feel a lack of control in their lives.
-All these worries can cause one to feel overwhelmed and lead to stress and distress.
+All these worries can cause them to feel overwhelmed and lead to stress and distress.

 How mental health affects diabetes management

-"The stigma associated with having a chronic condition such as diabetes can make these feelings worse," explains Gilani.
-"Psychological distress can then lead individuals to disengage with their diabetes management plan, leading to a vicious cycle where the diabetes is poorly managed and makes the psychological suffering worse."
+"The stigma associated with having a long-term condition, such as diabetes, can make these feelings worse," explains Gilani.
+"Psychological distress can cause people to disengage with their diabetes management plan, leading to a vicious cycle where the diabetes is poorly managed, and makes the psychological suffering worse."

-"The day-to-day demands of managing diabetes can be a constant struggle affecting people's emotional well-being and mental health.
-In turn, people tell us that struggling emotionally can make it even more difficult to keep on top of self-management," explains Chris Askew, chief executive of Diabetes UK.
+Chris Askew, OBE, Chief Executive, Royal College of General Practitioners says: "The day-to-day demands of managing diabetes can be a constant struggle, affecting people's emotional well-being and mental health.
+In turn, struggling emotionally can make it even more difficult to keep on top of self-management."

 Continue reading below